MJ Melendez Player Props: Royals vs. Blue Jays

-MJ Melendez -- 2-for-5 with a double, a home run and two RBI in his last game -- will be in action for the Kansas City Royals versus the Toronto Blue Jays, with Alek Manoah on the mound, on April 5 at 7:40 PM ET.
+MJ Melendez -- 0-for-4 in his last game -- will be in action for the Kansas City Royals versus the Toronto Blue Jays, with Kevin Gausman on the mound, on April 6 at 2:10 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Blue Jays.
+In his last game he had a hitless showing (0-for-4) against the Blue Jays.

 MJ Melendez Game Info & Props vs. the Blue Jays